Holiday inspiration currently loading...

-What better way to top off your trip than with a two-night stay in the most comfortable accommodation at Scotland’s newest island distillery?
+What better way to top off your trip than with a two night stay in the most comfortable accommodation at Scotland’s newest island distillery?
 Raasay Distillery has been created from the shell of a once-derelict Victorian building, almost lost to the elements just a few short years ago.
 Now, the island’s first legal(!) distillery is up and running and offers some of the most appealing bed and breakfast accommodation available, with the stills operating directly below your feet.
-Of course, while here, you’ll enjoy a tour of the distillery, with tastings of an early expression of the spirit that won’t make the shelves until 2020.

 This multi-centre holiday includes time in Kintyre, Islay, Oban and the Isle of Raasay.

 Price is based on two people sharing a double or twin room for seven nights on a B&B basis.
-This price also includes tours/visits of six distilleries, a day’s private taxi tour on Islay and return ferry crossings for car and passengers as described.
-Additional distillery visits are available, POA.
+The holiday includes tours of Torrisdale, Glen Scotia, Bruichladdich, Ardnahoe, Torabhaig and Raasay distilleries, with lunch provided at Ardnahoe, and a private guided tour of Islay.
+Ferry crossings for car and two passengers are also included.